Department of Management

 • A résumé or curriculum vitae and a statement of academic interests and goals.

-The Ph.D. in Management and Organization Studies requires 84 graduate credit hours beyond the bachelor’s degree, a comprehensive examination, and the completion of a dissertation.
+The Ph.D. in Management and Organization Studies requires 75 graduate credit hours beyond the bachelor’s degree, a comprehensive examination, and the completion of a dissertation.
 Specific course requirements are determined by the Department of Management’s Ph.D.
 Program Committee.
-No course for which a grade of less than “C” was earned can be applied to the Doctoral degree program, and no more than two courses with a grade of “C” may be applied to the program.
+No course for which a grade of less than “C” was earned can be applied to the doctoral degree program, and no more than two courses with a grade of “C” may be applied to the program.
 It is expected that the student will begin to develop and conduct research while undertaking coursework.

 Program of Study